Thom Hartmann: Business career

+Broadcasting career

 Talk radio career

 Having worked as a DJ and news director at Lansing radio stations from 1968 to 1978, Hartmann started a radio show in February 2003 on a local station in Vermont; a month later it was picked up on the I.E. America Radio Network and on Sirius Satellite Radio.
-In 2005, he moved from Vermont to Oregon and, in addition to continuing his national show, also co-hosted a local talk show in Portland, Oregon (with Carl Wolfson, the late Heidi Tauber, and later Christine Alexander), from 2005 until early 2007 on KPOJ, initially an affiliate of Air America Radio owned by Clear Channel Communications.
-But KPOJ now (March 2013) airs a sports talk format, and is affiliated with Fox Sports Radio.
+In 2005, he moved from Vermont to Oregon and, in addition to continuing his national show, also co-hosted a local talk show in Portland, Oregon (with Carl Wolfson, the late Heidi Tauber, and later Christine Alexander) on KPOJ.
+The station, initially an affiliate of Air America Radio, carried the program until 2007 when the station took on a sports talk format.

-Hartmann's national program, on the air since 2003 and now in the noon to 3 pm.
-ET daypart, was chosen by Air America to replace Al Franken on most Air America affiliates in 2007.
-From 2008 to 2011, Talkers Magazine rated Hartmann the most popular liberal talk show host in America, rising from number 10 among all talk show hosts in 2008 to number 8 in 2011 and 2015.
+Hartmann's national program, on the air since 2003 and now airing from noon to 3 p.m., was chosen by Air America to replace Al Franken on most Air America affiliates in 2007.
+From 2008 to 2011, Talkers Magazine rated Hartmann the most popular liberal talk show host in America, ranking as No. 8 among all talk-show hosts in 2011 and 2015.
 According to his then-syndicator Dial Global, more people listened to Hartmann's show on more stations than any other progressive talk show in America.
 The Thom Hartmann Program is estimated by industry magazine Talkers to have 7 million unique listeners per week.

 As of March 2016, the show was carried on 80 terrestrial radio stations in 37 states, as well as on SiriusXM Progress channel 127.
 A community radio station in Africa, Radio Builsa in Ghana, also broadcasts the show.
 Various local cable TV stations simulcast the program.
-In addition to Westwood One, the show is now also offered via Pacifica Audioport to non-profit stations in a non-profit compliant format and is simulcast on Dish Network channel 9415 and DirecTV channel 348 via Free Speech TV.
+In addition to Westwood One, the show is now also offered via Pacifica Audioport to non-profit stations in a non-profit-compliant format and is simulcast on Dish Network channel 9415 and DirecTV channel 348 via Free Speech TV.
 The program also airs in London, England.